ichaturvedi/multi-objective-elasticity/README.md

 - Input training 3D landmarks are in folder data (see example face3d_hap_ang.txt and label_hap_ang.txt)
 - Output processed file is written to outputfile

+Feature Extraction
+---
+- We extract features from landmarks using a feedforward neural network
+- The extracted features are used to train Fuzzy logic

+We run the scripts in features folder as follows:

+ext_features(inputs,targets)
+- Input is the transformed output from spatial ica
+- Output is the trained network and activation features

 Fuzzy Logic
 ---
 - We first extract prior rules for landmarks using a decision trees